-If your dog is registered and wearing a collar you will be contacted to advise you that your dog is at the pound and of any charges and expiations that may apply.
+If your dog is registered and wearing a collar or microchipped you will be contacted to advise that your dog is at the pound and of any charges and expiations that may apply.

 Under Section 64 of the Dog and Cat Management Act 1995 the Council may recover charges payable under the regulations in relation to the seizing and detention of a dog.

 Section 62 - A person is not entitled to the return of a dog unless they provide satisfactory evidence that he/she owns or is responsible for the dog, or is authorised to receive the dog by a person who owns or is responsible for the control of the dog and, in the case of an unregistered dog, the dog must be registered before leaving the pound.

 Part 3 of the Schedule 2 of the Regulations state:

 - For the initial seizure and detention of a dog - $80.00